ellakoa/postcard-poem/content/posts/winters-walk.md

   The darkest greys the clearest blues
   Winter skies have many hues
   Naked trees stand tall and bold
-  Watchful over winter’s hold
+  Watchful over winters hold
   Many plants are now sleeping as the earth has slowed its breathing
   Time to dream behind closed doors
-  Watch the dog’s twitching paws
+  Watch the dogs twitching paws

   The air is cold, the sun is low everywhere is white with snow
   Time for gloves time for scarfs
-  Hear the dogs playful bark
+  Hear the dog's playful bark
   excited for walks in the park.
 alignPoemLeft: false
 address: |-